AboutSkip to content Skip to main navigation

 How To Apply for Enrollment Certification with the VA

-lease complete and return a Veterans Benefits Enrollment Certification Form below to the Registrar's Office each term you wish to certify your enrollment with the VA.
-The Registrar's Office will start certifying enrollments the day after the add/drop period closes in a given term.
-There is no deadline to submit the form, though it is recommended to submit early in the term to ensure the VA submits payment in a timely manner.
-The form can be submitted in-person to the Registrar's Office (324 Thorndike Hall), by fax to (212) 678-3005, or via email to firstname.lastname@example.org.
+Please complete and return a Veterans Benefits Enrollment Certification Form below to the Registrar's Office each term you wish to certify your enrollment with the VA.
+There is no deadline to submit the form, though it is recommended to submit early to ensure the VA submits payment in a timely manner.
+The Registrar's Office will start certifying enrollments no earlier than 90 days prior to the start of the term benefits are requested as long as registration has been completed.
+Please note that the Office of the Registrar will review registration the day after the add/drop period closes and submit an adjustment if registration has changed since the first submission.
+The electronically signed Adobe form is submitted to the Registrar's Office via email to email@example.com.

 Teachers College - A Yellow Ribbon School